Code-dot-mil/code.mil/implementation-guide.md

 parties involved, they may have rights that prevent the Government from releasing and/or redistributing their contributions without their permission.
-If there are any third-party libraries, applications, or data that are incorporated into the work, there MUST be appropriate license and/or rights to distribute them.
+If there are any third-party libraries, applications, or data that are incorporated into the work, there must be appropriate license and/or rights to distribute them.

 When works are developed by a mixture of Government employees and Government